 - JPMorgan to Increase Bonuses for Traders

 Ultimately, it's hard to give a picture of total compensation across S&T given the number of banks, desks, and positions involved.
-However, what I've written above I believe is the most accurate discussion I've seen.
+However, what I've written above I believe is the most accurate discussion I've seen for 2022.